Scientific management: Taylorism and unions

 The early history of labor relations with scientific management in the U.S. was described by Horace Bookwalter Drury:

 In 1911, organized labor erupted with strong opposition to scientific management, including from Samuel Gompers, founder and president of the American Federation of Labor (AFL).

 Once the time-and-motion men had completed their studies of a particular task, the workers had very little opportunity for further thinking, experimenting, or suggestion-making.
 Taylorism was criticized for turning the worker into an "automaton" or "machine", making work monotonous and unfulfilling by doing one small and rigidly defined piece of work instead of using complex skills with the whole production process done by one person.
 "The further 'progress' of industrial development... increased the anomic or forced division of labor," the opposite of what Taylor thought would be the effect.
 Some workers also complained about being made to work at a faster pace and producing goods of lower quality.

 The Watertown Arsenal in Massachusetts provides an example of the application and repeal of the Taylor system in the workplace, due to worker opposition.
 In the early 20th century, neglect in the Watertown shops included overcrowding, dim lighting, lack of tools and equipment, and questionable management strategies in the eyes of the workers.
 Frederick W. Taylor and Carl G. Barth visited Watertown in April 1909 and reported on their observations at the shops.
 Their conclusion was to apply the Taylor system of management to the shops to produce better results.
 Efforts to install the Taylor system began in June 1909.
 Over the years of time study and trying to improve the efficiency of workers, criticisms began to evolve.
 Workers complained of having to compete with one another, feeling strained and resentful, and feeling excessively tired after work.
 In June 1913, employees of the Watertown Arsenal petitioned to abolish the practice of scientific management there.
 A number of magazine writers inquiring into the effects of scientific management found that the "conditions in shops investigated contrasted favorably with those in other plants".

-A committee of the U.S. House of Representatives investigated and reported in 1912, concluding that scientific management did provide some useful techniques and offered valuable organizational suggestions, but that it also gave production managers a dangerously high level of uncontrolled power.
+A committee of the U.S. House of Representatives investigated and reported in 1912, advocating standardization and systematizing, but not a stop-watch time study without consent of workmen.
+Scientific management gave production managers a dangerously high level of uncontrolled power.
 After an attitude survey of the workers revealed a high level of resentment and hostility towards scientific management, the Senate banned Taylor's methods at the arsenal.

 Taylor had a largely negative view of unions, and believed they only led to decreased productivity.
 Efforts to resolve conflicts with workers included methods of scientific collectivism, making agreements with unions, and the personnel management movement.